rubymaniac/vscode-html-to-elm/README.md

 ## Contribute

 For any bugs and feature requests please open an issue.
 For code contributions please create a pull request.
 Enjoy!

+## Other

+If you use Atom then check out [this](https://github.com/CodeTownOfficial/html-to-elm) plugin which I followed to create this VSCode extension.

 ## LICENSE